 24 Jan A Guide to Settling into Barcelona’s Lifestyle and Culture

-Barcelona: a mesmerising seaside city full of fascinating history, breathtaking architecture and a thriving nightlife scene.
+Barcelona: a mesmerizing seaside city full of fascinating history, breathtaking architecture and a thriving nightlife scene.
 The city’s lively nature and friendly atmosphere is enough to draw anyone in, whether they’re a tourist, expat or local.
 Let’s take a look at the Barcelona Lifestyle and what this cosmopolitan city can offer.

 While visiting Barcelona and experiencing its lifestyle and culture is exciting, moving there as an expat comes with its own challenges.
 Getting used to cultural differences is a particularly common one.
 So to help you better understand a city that’s proud of its Catalan identity and immerse yourself in such a rich culture, here are a few tips to help you settle in like a local.

 To fully understand the city you see today, you need to understand Barcelona’s past.
 You can see the city’s history in its stunning architecture.
 From imposing buildings and towers to archaic columns and secret subterranean corridors there is something for everyone.
 The Middle Ages for example, are reflected in Barcelona’s Gothic quarter where you’ll find narrow passageways, tranquil plazas and soaring 14th-century cathedrals.

 Like many European cities, Barcelona has seen conflict, the rise and decline of power, rebellion and liberation.
 The arrival of the Moors and rise of Turkish power in the Mediterranean shaped the area in its early days.
 The later occupation of the area by Napoleon’s army and subsequent Civil War upheaval saw another large cultural shift.
 Catalan culture was only then restored in the late 1970s.